Most spelling activities work to some extent, but some work better than others. Find out which strategies are probably not worth your time and effort.

 See below for other useful links.

-See our previous article in this section if you would like to learn about some strategies that can help with spelling.
+Click on the following link if you would like to learn about some strategies that can help with spelling.

 The Spellzone website is a fantastic online resource suitable for 7-year-olds to adults.
 It has some great word lists, activities and spelling games and you can also access a spelling ability test and a complete spelling coursefrom the site.
 The course is suitable for anyone wanting to learn British or American Spelling.